Department of Environmental Science and Policy

 Environmental science students receive a broad range of environmental courses.
 They may choose to focus on water resources, energy, or applied ecology.
 Students studying water resources focus on the flows and quality of water in various environments including streams, lakes, aquifers, and soils, and receive comprehensive training in the biology, chemistry, and ecology of soils and water bodies.
 The focus is on human-influenced and natural processes affecting soil quality and water quality.
 Courses emphasize watershed and groundwater hydrology and hydrogeology, water quality assessment and control, soil and water conservation, bioremediation and phytoremediation, and watershed management and planning.
 Students are often involved in faculty research programs, and present the results of their research at local and national conferences.

-For students interested in becoming certified to teach 7-12 science in Maine, we offer a pathway through a concentration in Secondary Education as part of the BS in Environmental Science.
+For students interested in becoming certified to teach science in Maine, a 7-12 Teacher Certification Track is offered as part of the BS in Environmental Science.

 Students who focus on energy take courses in energy efficiency, renewable energy, and energy systems, in addition to their ecological and environmental courses.